-The Paramount may be shuttered, but the yin and yang of the NZIFF ecosystem persist: filmmakers produce work that calls for festivity, and audiences love to gather, evaluate and celebrate.
-NZIFF survives as a non-profit enterprise, dependent on that audience for almost 90% of our income.
+Occasionally it has gotten smaller, but not for long.
+The yin and yang of our ecosystem persist: filmmakers produce work that calls for festivity, and Auckland audiences love to gather, evaluate and celebrate.
+NZIFF is a non-profit enterprise, dependent on that audience for almost 90% of our income.

-NZIFF returns 25% of that income to filmmakers.
+For as long as I remember we have returned 25% of that income to filmmakers.
 The major sponsorship we receive from the New Zealand Film Commission is a gratifying institutional endorsement of that principle.
-Some other crucial supporters should also be acknowledged.
-Resene joins us for their fifth year as sponsors of another stimulating strand of films from Aotearoa.
-The Wellington Community Trust is behind us for the third year, and the Wellington City Council provides grant money - though we thank them above all for their custodianship of mothership Embassy.

-Flicks.co.nz, RadioLIVE, nzherald.co.nz and Metro magazine are exactly the media partners an event like ours can work with, engaging directly with the films we present.
+Some crucial current supporters should also be acknowledged.
+Resene join us for their fifth year as sponsors of another stimulating strand of films from Aotearoa.
+Flicks.co.nz, RadioLIVE, NZ Herald and Metro magazine are exactly the media partners an event like ours can work with, engaging directly with the films we present.
+Foundation North's funding remains essential to keeping our Auckland office open.
 In 2018 we welcome a new Artistic Development Partner in Creative New Zealand.